 - Toxic epidermal necrolysis.

 - Exfoliative dermatitis.

-The most serious adverse effects of phenylbutazone are related to bone marrow depression and include agranulocytosis and aplastic anemia.
+The most severe adverse effects of phenylbutazone are related to bone marrow depression, including agranulocytosis and aplastic anemia.